-Liquid Guard® anti-bac coating is certified to kill the Influenza A virus on surface contact, please download the independent test report here.
+Liquid Guard® anti-bac coating is certified to kill the TGEV Coronavirus and Influenza A viruses on surface contact, please download the independent test reports here.

-In any case Liquid Guard’s independently verified effectiveness at killing Influenza A, Klebsiella pneumoniae (Pneumonia) and tens of other bacterial microbes (see list here) confirms its valuable contribution to reducing the chances of co-infection from surfaces alongside SARS CoV-19.
+In any case Liquid Guard’s independently verified effectiveness at killing TGEV Coronavirus means that we are extremely confident that it is SARS CoV-2 effective.
+Furthermore, its effectiveness against Influenza A, Klebsiella pneumoniae (Pneumonia) and tens of other bacterial microbes (see list here) confirms its valuable contribution to continually reducing the chances of co-infection from surfaces alongside SARS CoV-2.
 It’s the co-infection risk that can place those most prone in society (with underlying health conditions) who contract the disease at the greatest risk.